kaveenseneviratne/ai-resume-checker/README.md

-#  AI Resume Critiquer
+#  AI Resume Analyzer (but it's Yoda)

 An interactive Streamlit web app that analyzes resumes using OpenAI's GPT models.
 Users can upload a PDF or TXT resume and receive structured, AI-generated feedback tailored to a specific job role.
+P.S.: The feedback comes directly from the mouth of Yoda for some added fun!

 ------------------------------------------------------------------------

 ##  Features

--   Upload **PDF or TXT** resumes\
+-   Upload **PDF or TXT** resumes
--   Optional job-role targeting\
+-   Optional job-role targeting
--   Extracts text from resumes using **PyPDF2**\
+-   Extracts text from resumes using **PyPDF2**
--   Sends resume content to OpenAI for analysis\
+-   Sends resume content to OpenAI for analysis
--   Returns structured, actionable feedback\
+-   Returns structured, actionable feedback
 -   Simple and clean Streamlit interface

 ------------------------------------------------------------------------